Furzedown: Politics

 Rosena Allin-Khan is now the MP for the area having won the by-election in June 2016 - 2016 Tooting by-election.

 Sadiq Khan (who lives in Furzedown) was previously the MP for the area, from 2005 to 2016.
 He is now the Mayor of London.

+Furzedown is covered by the Furzedown ward for elections to Wandsworth London Borough Council.
 From May 2016, the London Assembly member for Merton & Wandsworth is Leonie Cooper who also lives locally in Furzedown.
-She is also one of the three Furzedown Councillors on Wandsworth Borough Council, together with Graham Loveland and Judi Gasser, all members of the Labour Party.
+In 2018 she was also one of the three Furzedown Councillors on Wandsworth Borough Council, together with Graham Loveland and Judi Gasser, all members of the Labour Party.
 In the 2022 Wandsworth election, Cooper was joined by Katrina Ffrench and Judi Gasser.

 Furzedown Community Network

 The Furzedown Community Network (FCN), is made up of local people, who are keen to promote a sense of community and help make Furzedown a good place to live, work and play.

 FCN works to improve the neighbourhood, organising the annual Furzedown Summer Festival, the highlight of which is the Big Day Out, which takes place in the Furzedown Recreation Ground, attracting a large attendance.
 FCN also organises a busy Winter Market in Moyser Road, plus smaller events such as quiz nights.
 The activities undertaken reflect the interests and energy of the group members who organise them.